alexanderkozlenko/cotopaxi/doc/index.md

 <p />

 A toolset for deploying data to Azure Cosmos DB as part of a cloud-native application, designed for straightforward integration with CI/CD pipelines.
-The package model is based on the Common Data Model (CDM) and the Open Packaging Conventions (OPC) standards.
+The package format is based on the Common Data Model (CDM) and the Open Packaging Conventions (OPC) standards.

 <p />